-As of 4/8/2015, and according to the Associate Dean for Research here at GSU, there is no official policy regarding the length of time that scholarly data must be retained - but a minimum of seven years was recommended to be consistent with other research universities.
+As of 4/8/2015, and according to the Associate Dean for Research here at GSU, there is no official policy regarding the length of time that scholarly data must be retained by the researcher(s) - but a minimum of seven years was recommended to be consistent with other research universities.
 Data deposited in ScholarWorks@Georgia State University will be retained in perpetuity.

 Depositing your data in a research data repository will facilitate its discovery and preservation.